Africa Continent Map

 All traffic lights in South Africa appear to be on Yellow poles.
 Or at least all the major cities have them like this.
 They have varying degrees of paint ware.

 Each individual region in South Africa has their own license plate.
-However, its not the easiest to tell through the blur of Geoguessr.
+However, its not the easiest to tell through the blur of GeoGuessr.
 For the sake of this website, each regional license plate will be listed, but just be aware that it may be tough to tell the difference in the game itself.

-Most seem to have a two letter Province code at the end, however the blur will make it tough to spot those letters.
+Most seem to have a two letter province code at the end, however the blur will make it tough to spot those letters.

 The 015 indicated the region, while the 082 indicates that it is a mobile number.
 The image below explains all of that more clearly.